Requesting an EHC Needs Assessment

 The local authority’s SEND Assessment and Review Team coordinates the EHC process.

-Once a request is received, the local authority must make a decision about whether to carry out an EHC Needs Assessment.
-Parents will be informed of the local authority's decision by letter and if an assessment is not agreed, this letter will explain why.
+Once a request is recieved, the local authority must make a decision about whether to carry out an EHC Needs Assessment within 6 weeks of the recieved date..
+Parents will be informed of the local authority's decision by letter and if an assessment is not agreed, this letter will explain why and give parents the right to appeal..
 Suggestions are often made about other ways the child or young person can be supported.

 When an EHC Needs Assessment is requested -